frawojej/console_tricks/Windows_directories.md

 The `$I` file contains metadata about deleted file (deletion time, path...).
 The `$R` file include data inside the file.

-They get random file name to avoid name conflicts.&nbsp;
+They get random file name to avoid name conflicts.

 The `$I` file consists of: